richelbilderbeek/APSIS/README.md

 )
 ```

-Visualize power as a function of disease model parameters:
+Visualize power as a function of disease parameters:

 ```
 library(ggplot2)